The side crunch is a popular oblique exercise in the weight room. But to me, there are much better exercises for targeting the obliques.

 - Repeat the shifting patterns until you achieve the desired number of repetitions.

 Doing this exercise for 3 to 4 sets on a 30-second timer per set can make it way more challenging.
-You can pair it with Russian twists and mountain climbers for a well-rounded core routine.
+You can pair it with Russian twists (or Russian Twist alternatives) and mountain climbers for a well-rounded core routine.

 5. Landmine Oblique Twist